 The purchase was made through Town Square Development Group LLC, a Wyoming-based company that acquired the parcels from VPV State Street Village LLC in a transaction recorded Nov.
 5, according to San Bernardino County deed records.
 The deed lists a documentary transfer tax of $17,325, which indicates a sale price of approximately $15.75 million under California’s statutory formula.
 Representatives for the purchasers have not confirmed the price.

-In an email to Community Forward Redlands on Nov.
+In an email response to Community Forward Redlands on Nov.
 24, Lance Lenhert, who works for the purchaser along with colleague Don Berry, said the acquisition was made personally by the Dangermonds — not by Esri, the privately held mapping software company they founded.

 “We wanted to inform you that the Redlands Mall has been purchased by a company that is owned by Jack and Laura Dangermond,” Lenhert wrote.
 “We also want to clarify that Esri is not involved in this project.”